Alfred Holland (bishop): Royal commission findings

 We are satisfied that Bishop Holland failed to take any action to report or risk manage Father Rushton once he was made aware of the allegations.
 Also, Bishop Holland did not provide appropriate support to COE and his family after the allegations were made.

 He denied any recollection of a report being made to him at the time about a priest and a lay reader in the church.

 A lawyer who had advised the diocese for many years told the commission that "the then Bishop Alfred Holland had a "do-nothing approach" to matters of sexual impropriety."

 In evidence before the royal commission, it was revealed that under Holland's watch the diocesan solicitor, Keith Allen, also defended a priest charged with child sexual assault.
 As part of that defence, Holland gave a reference for the defendant.
 Holland's evidence about this was that he did not know there was a criminal proceeding.
 On this point the Counsel Assisting the Royal Commission, Naomi Sharp, asked Holland:

 Sharp: Bishop Holland, are you suggesting that, as the leader of your diocese, you would write a letter for one of your priests without having any understanding of what that letter was to be used for and what it was the priest was alleged to have done?
 Isn’t that seriously remiss of a person in the position of bishop of a diocese?

 Holland: It could be said so, yes.

 Sharp: Well, it is seriously remiss, isn’t it?

 Holland: Yes, I think probably I should have taken more care.

 The findings of the royal commission were that, by 1979, Holland had received child sexual abuse allegations from Aslin and Frost against Brown but that Holland did nothing, and that it took until 2012 for Brown to be convicted of sexually abusing 20 children, 13 of whom were abused after 1979.
 By 1980, Holland had received child sexual abuse allegations from COA, COC, Lesley Danger and Christopher and Valerie Hall against Rushton but again did not act, rather Holland promoted Rushton to the position of Archdeacon of Maitland in 1983.
 The royal commission found that Holland's failure to act in the face of the allegations was a lost opportunity to prevent future child sexual abuse.

+'The Rose and The Fire' - A Biography of Alfred and Joy Holland

+In March 2026, Connor Court Publishing released a biography of Alfred and Joy Holland, titled 'The Rose and The Fire', authored by their son Bishop Jonathan Holland.

+The Book reviews Holland's career within the Anglican Church and re-examines the adverse findings made against him by the Royal Commission into Institutional Responses to Child Sexual Abuse (Case 42).

+In the biography, the author argues that the Royal Commission misread Holland's character and contends that the available evidence was insufficient to support Royal Commission final conclusions.